kirai/CactusZen/README.md

 CactusZen
 =========

-Objective C, Ruby hacking in Tokyo
+Objective C &  Ruby hacking in Tokyo

+## May 2012

+may1.rb - Benchmarking different ways to find words in a string